Hurricane Florence's path: Track the storm here

-Hurricane Florence, a powerful Category 4 storm, overnight Tuesday showed it could stall upon reaching the Carolina coast and make a slight shift south toward South Carolina once it makes landfall , becoming “a major flooding event,” according to Fox News Senior Meteorologist Janice Dean.
+Hurricane Florence, a powerful Category 3 storm, could stall upon reaching the Carolina coast and make a slight shift south toward South Carolina once it makes landfall, becoming “a major flooding event,” according to Fox News senior meteorologist Janice Dean.

-The storm, which is poised to affect millions this week in the southeastern U.S., is “expected to bring life-threatening storm surge and rainfall” to North Carolina, South Carolina and Virginia, and parts of the Mid-Atlantic states, the National Hurricane Center (NHC) said.

 Where is the hurricane now?

-Florence is approximately 385 miles southwest of Bermuda and around 575 miles southeast of Cape Fear, North Carolina, as of 2 a.m.
-ET, according to the NHC.
+Florence is approximately 235 miles southeast of Wilmington, North Carolina, and roughly 280 miles east-southeast of Myrtle Beach, South Carolina, as of 2 a.m.
+ET Thursday, according to the NHC.

-The center says the storm is moving west-northwest at 17 mph, and has maximum sustained winds of about 130 mph.
+The center says the storm was moving northwest at 17 mph, and had maximum sustained winds of about 110 mph.

-“On the forecast track, the center of Florence will move over the southwestern Atlantic Ocean between Bermuda and the Bahamas [Wednesday], and approach the coast of North Carolina or South Carolina in the hurricane warning area on Thursday and Friday,” the NHC says.
+“On the forecast track, the center of Florence will move over the southwestern Atlantic Ocean between Bermuda and the Bahamas [Wednesday night], and approach the coast of North Carolina or South Carolina in the hurricane warning area on Thursday and Friday, and move slowly near the coastline through Saturday,” the NHC said.

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?